phac-nml/ncov2019-artic-nf/README.md

 ------------

-Note: We currently only support `conda` for dependency installation/containerization.
-It is recommended to have conda installed and use that when running this pipeline
+*Note 1*: At this time We currently only support `conda` for dependency installation/containerization.
+It is required to have conda installed and use that when running this pipeline

+*Note 2:* When running this pipeline it is important to specify your conda cache directory with `--cache 'path/to/cacheDir'` as generation of the ncov-tools env can be extremly slow even with mamba.
+It should resolve but if not, you will have to install it yourself with `mamba env create -f=./ncov-tools/environment.yml -p path/to/cacheDir/ncovtools-<hash>`.
+The hash is from the nextflow and you will find it in the error for making the environment

 #### **Method - Nanopolish**